-Nolan Ryan in "The Winning Pitch" comic.
+Nolan Ryan in "The Winning Pitch."
 A mail-away comic produced by DC, Kelloggs and Sports Illustrated, from 1992.
-Part of the "Tony's Sports Comics" series, it's a 16 page comic with Nolan Ryan and Tony the Tiger teaching the proverbial positive life lessons to baseball playing kids.
+Part of "Tony's Sports Comics" series, it's a 16 pages with Nolan and Tony the Tiger teaching the proverbial positive life lessons to baseball playing kids.
 I used to get $5 for them at shows back in the '90s, and see prices from some auction and net sellers from $5-10.
 It doesn't appear to be "rare" though, judging by the number on auctions, but since this was a cereal mail-in, most shops won't have it.
-Cheap to mail, so don't fall for the $4-$5 profiteering shipping/handling charges from auction sellers.
-(Always check the shipping on auctions!)
-Have 3 NM copies...$2 ea.
+Have 3 NM copies in about 9.6, 9.4, 9.2...$2 ea.
 (View)

 "Sports Heroes, Feats & Facts" 3-ring binder starter kit, near mint.
 Put out by International Masters Publishers back in 1995 or so.
 With the initial promotional stuff, you got the photo-illustrated 9.5"x10.5" hardboard binder and 24 pages (21 fact

 files, 3 posters) of various Superstar athletes, and then you subscribed (paid) to get the rest of the hundreds of pages, in 12 sheet packs.
 Each heavyweight glossy paper file page folds out too, with multiple color photos of the athletes, with their history and stats.
 Nice quality stuff!
 Here's the list of page numbers with my set:

 Baseball: #1 Bo Jackson, #4 Ken Griffey Jr., #12 Willie Mays, #14 Mickey Mantle, #20 Nolan Ryan, #23 Jackie Robinson.